AUDIENCE FEEDBACK (UK Premiere, 2023)

 I am more than mindful that this play just touches the surface and that was intentional.
 The facets, the issues are too varied and complex to address every angle, opinion, emotion.
 I think that my approach with the storytelling in having the action spanning just one day, accommodates that.

 After all, in all aspects of life, acceptance costs nothing but means everything.
+With that in mind, please take the time to see the details below about The Beaumont Society.

 Martin Paul Roche (2021)